Elder Abuse Information

 Prevention

-Preventing elder abuse requires observation/listening; taking appropriate action when you suspect elder abuse; educating others how to recognize and report elder abuse.
+Preventing elder abuse requires observation/listening; taking appropriate action when you suspect elder abuse; and educating others on how to recognize and report elder abuse.

 Long Term Care Services of Ventura County Ombudsman Program